• About

 Share on FacebookShare on Twitter

-“We are here to make sure that the values and priorities of Seattle remain in the hands of Seattle,” she said.
+Speaking at City Hall on Wednesday, Davison underscored the stakes.
+“We are here to make sure that the values and priorities of Seattle remain in the hands of Seattle,” she said, calling the lawsuit a necessary response to what she described as federal overreach.
 “The federal government cannot hold our funding hostage because it disagrees with how we choose to serve our residents.”

-“Even a president—whether named Trump or not—cannot rewrite the law with the stroke of a pen,” she said.
+This new challenge reinforces that theme.
+Davison emphasized that while executive orders are a common tool in modern presidencies, they are not a substitute for legislation.
+“Even a president, whether named Trump or not, cannot rewrite the law with the stroke of a pen,” she said.
 “These orders are not only unlawful, they are harmful to the people and communities we serve.”

 Tags: Ann Davisoncity autonomycivic rightsconstitutional challengeDEI legal battleDEI policiesdiversity equity inclusionfederal funding threatfederal overreachinjunctive relieflocal governancemunicipal fundingpublic policy disputeSeattle City HallSeattle fundingSeattle lawsuitSeattle legal actionTrump AdministrationTrump Executive OrdersWashington state politics